How to apply as a transfer

 If you have less than a full year of college credit to transfer, we may ask you to also have your high school transcript (or G.E.D.) and test scores (SAT or ACT) sent to WSU.

-Transcripts and test scores must be sent directly from the school or testing agency to WSU via postal mail, fax, or an accepted documentation service such as Parchment, National Clearinghouse, or eScript-Safe.
+Transcripts and test scores must be sent directly from the school or testing agency to WSU via postal mail, fax, or an accepted documentation service such as Parchment, National Student Clearinghouse, or eScrip-Safe.
 Please note, we cannot accept official transcripts sent via email

 Washington State University